Aportio/itsm-rest-api-reference/README.md

 Comments:

 * In `classification` the only permissible dictionary keys are `l1`, `l2` and `l3`.
-However, the values stored for those keys are completely free form and will have to be agreed on beforehand between Aportio and its customer.
+However, the values stored for those keys are completely free-form and will have to be agreed on beforehand between Aportio and its customer.

 ### Post a comment on a ticket